-By Nicole Godetz, Mediator, Trainer, Educational Specialist and a member of the ASMADR Education Team.
+By Nicole Godetz, Mediator, Trainer, Educational Specialist and a member of the ASM Plus Education, Family and Small Claims Teams.
 This is Nicole’s inaugural blog.
 Part 2 follows in a few days

 Part 1 The Business Case

 Recruiting and retaining good teachers and lecturers is extremely challenging in today’s employment market.
 With the strain on education spending testing Golden Hellos (Joining Incentives) and Handcuffs (Retention Incentives), competitive promotion packages, good ancillary support and guaranteed non-contact time, promises to lure and retain capable colleagues are harder to make.